 Frequently asked questions

-All unsterilized dogs and cats over the age of 6 months require a pet license.
+All unsterilized dogs and cats over the age of 6 months require an Intact Pet Licence.

 If you plan to operate a kennel, you will require permits from the City of Winnipeg, Planning, Property and Development Department - Zoning Division, as well as the necessary provincial permits.
 Contact the Province of Manitoba at 204-945-7662 for more information.